Boldly painted. Joyfully feminist.

 I make brightly colored paintings that are both playful and intense, and I release all my work directly into the public domain, free for use by anybody for any reason.
 Because of that unusual choice, I was invited to give a TEDx talk in Switzerland.
 My art has appeared in Newsweek as well as on the cover of an Oxford University Press book.
 I live in Lambertville, New Jersey.

-These days, I’m working on a project I’ve tentatively titled Triggering History.
-At the moment, I’m focused on finding an institutional partner who could help me turn this series into a collaboration.
+These days, I’m looking for an institutional partner who could help me turn a portrait series that includes subjects like James Baldwin (shown above) into a collaboration.
 Check out the project proposal and please feel free to share it with any potential partners.